Visionatrix/Visionatrix/docs/index.rst

 Visionatrix documentation
 =========================

-Here will leave all docs that is not suitable for Readme file..
+Here will leave all docs that is not suitable for Readme file.

 .. toctree::
     :maxdepth: 1